 Bart: I knew you'd try to find something wrong with my comet, Lisa.
 You've always been petty and small, right from the beginning.

 - The Cuckoolander Was Right: Early on, Homer shrugs off the comet's perceived threat, claiming that it will burn up in the atmosphere and end up "no bigger than a chihuahua's head."
 That's exactly what happens, complete with a nearby chihuahua for comparison.Bart: What's really amazing is that this is exactly what Dad said would happen.

 Lisa: Yeah, dad was right.

 Homer: I know kids...
 I'm scared too... (the family hugs together, terrified)

-- Democracy Is Bad: Congress is about to pass a bill on the evacuation of Springfield from the comet, but then the bill has pornography rider attached to it, and is promptly struck down.
-This leads Kent Brockman to declare: "I've said it before, and I'll say it again: Democracy simply doesn't work."
+- Democracy Is Bad: Congress is about to pass a bill on the evacuation of Springfield from the comet, but then the bill has a pornography rider attached to it and is promptly struck down.
+This leads Kent Brockman to declare: "I've said it before, and I'll say it again: democracy simply doesn't work."

 - Freeze-Frame Bonus: Kent's "the following people are gay" list consists of Simpsons staff members.